emre-karatas/CS315-Assignments/HW02/README.md

-Subprogram Parameters in Dart, Go, Javascript, Lua, Python, Ruby, and Rust
+# Probing Subprogram Parameters across Diverse Programming Languages | Total Points: 99

-In this homework assignment, you will investigate some design isuues related to parameters of subprograms, in seven different programming languages.
-The programming languages are Dart, Go (Golang), Javascript, Lua, Python, Ruby, and Rust.
-You will investigate how the following design issues are resolved in these programming languages:
+In this assignment, we delve into the intricate design issues tied to subprogram parameters across seven distinct programming languages.
+The chosen languages for this exploration are Dart, Go (Golang), JavaScript, Lua, Python, Ruby, and Rust.
+Your task involves unraveling how these languages address the following design quandaries:

-    Are formal and actial parameters type checked?
+1. Are formal and actual parameters subjected to type checking?
-    Are keyword (named) parameters supported?
+2. Is the implementation of keyword (named) parameters supported?
-    Are default paremeters supported?
+3. Is there support for default parameters?
-    What are the paremeter passing methods provided?
+4. What are the provided parameter passing methods?
-    Can subprograms be passed as parameters?
+5. Is there a provision to pass subprograms as parameters?
 If so, how is the referencing environment of the passed subprogram bound?

-You can use online compilers/interpreters for this homework.
+Feel free to utilize online compilers or interpreters for this assignment.

-For each language, prepare a single source code file that exemplifies and tests each operation, in the order given above.
-Your example programs must be different from the example codes that may be available on the Internet.
-Be careful to avoid plagiarism!
+For each language, construct a unique source code file that exemplifies and tests each operation, in the sequential order outlined above.
+It is paramount that your example programs vary distinctly from any available example codes on the Internet.
+Exercise due caution to avoid plagiarism.

-Organize all of your experiments and their results and put them into a report.
-The report should include Parts A, B, and C, as explained below:
+Collate your findings and experimental results into a comprehensive report encompassing the following sections:
-Part A - Design issues in each language (45 points) For each language and each design issue, give some sample code segments and the results of their execution.
-You should explain what your example does, and the output, if generated.
+* **Part A - Design Issues in Each Language (45 points):** For each language and corresponding design issue, present sample code segments and their execution results.
+Your explanation should articulate what your example accomplishes and decode the generated output, if any.
-Part B - Evaluation (10 points)
-Your evaluation of these languages in terms of readability and writability of list operations.
-Discuss, in your opinion, which language is the best in terms of subprogram parameters.
+* **Part B - Evaluation (10 points):** Provide your assessment of these languages in terms of readability and writability of subprogram parameters.
+In your perspective, identify the language that excels in handling subprogram parameters.
-Part C - Learning strategy (10 points)
-A learning strategy is an individual's approach to completing a task.
-In this section, discuss, in detail, the material and tools you used, and the experiments you performed.
-Also talk about personal communication, if you had.
-Give the URLs of the online compiler/interpreters you used to run your programs.
+* **Part C - Learning Strategy (10 points):** Discuss your approach towards accomplishing this task, detailing the materials, tools, and experimental methods used.
+If relevant, elaborate on any personal communication undertaken during this process.
+Also, provide the URLs of the online compiler/interpreters used to run your programs.
-Part D- Sample Codes (35 points)
-The sample code files must compile and run without any errors.
+* **Part D - Sample Codes (35 points):** Ensure all your code files compile and run error-free.

-Submission:
+**Submission Guidelines:**

-A single zip or rar file should be submitted containing the following files with given names:
+Submit your completed assignment as a single .zip or .rar file containing the following:

-    A single file for the Report, containing parts A, B, and C: ID_lastname_name_report.pdf (65 Points) A folder called, Codes, for Part D. The contents of the folder will be as follows:
+* A singular .pdf file for the Report (Parts A, B, C) named as `ID_lastname_name_report.pdf`.
-        A single file for Dart code: ID_lastname_name.dart (5 points) A single file for Go code:ID_lastname_name.go (5 points) A single file for Javascript code: ID_lastname_name.html (5 points) A single file for Lua code: ID_lastname_name.lua (5 points) A single file for Python code: ID_lastname_name.py (5 points) A single file for Ruby code: ID_lastname_name.rb (5 points) A single file for Rust code: ID_lastname_name.rs (5 points)
+* A folder, titled `Codes`, for Part D, containing:
+    * Dart code file: `ID_lastname_name.dart`
+    * Go code file: `ID_lastname_name.go`
+    * JavaScript code file: `ID_lastname_name.html`
+    * Lua code file: `ID_lastname_name.lua`
+    * Python code file: `ID_lastname_name.py`
+    * Ruby code file: `ID_lastname_name.rb`
+    * Rust code file: `ID_lastname_name.rs`

-Please upload the zip or rar file you created to Moodle before the due date.
+Please upload your file to Moodle before the given deadline.

-Important Notes:
+**Important Points:**

-    Late submissions will be accepted, with 10 points (out of 100) deduction for each extra day.
+* Late submissions will be accepted, but a deduction of 10 points per day will be enforced.

-    You may use the tutorials available on the Internet as a reference but do not derive your example from the contents of the tutorials.
-If you do so, your programs may be similar to others in the class, which causes a disciplinary investigation.
+* While online tutorials can be used as a reference, avoid using their content as the basis for your examples.
+Any deviation from this rule might lead to similar submissions and result in a disciplinary investigation.

-    Collaboration on the homework is not allowed.
+* Collaboration on this assignment is not permitted.